The Crossroads

 Jonas gestured toward the village proper, where chimneys smoked and distant laughter echoed from behind shuttered windows.
 “If you’re looking for a good meal, I recommend the Cross Arms Tavern and Inn.
 Mistress Elara makes a venison stew that would make a king weep.
 And if you’re in need of supplies, Mitchell and Son is the place to go.
 Adventuring types?
 You’ll want to speak to Sir Wolfsbain at the guild.
 Just… be careful.
 It’s a dangerous world out there.”

-“That it is,” Durim agreed, his hand unconsciously touching the holy symbol at his chest.
-“Full of dangers both seen and unseen.”
+“That it is,” Durim agreed, his hand unconsciously touching the holy symbol at his chest, a reminder of his god’s power in a world rife with dangers.
+“Full of dangers both seen and unseen.
+Some that defy the very cycles of Puh-Tah.”

 A single scream cleaved the afternoon like a sword.